Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Related Work

 \subsection{What is Schadenfreude?}

-The term \textit{schadenfreude} originates from German, combining ``Schaden'' (harm) and ``Freude'' (joy), meaning “joy at another’s misfortune.”
-Philosophical reflections on the concept date back centuries, with philosophers such as Aristotle and Nietzsche remarking on its moral significance~\cite{aristotle1999nicomachean, nietzsche1994genealogy, portmann2000animal}.
-In modern psychology, schadenfreude is theorized as a multidimensional construct shaped by social comparison (reducing status asymmetries with envied targets), justice considerations (pleasure at the deserved suffering of wrongdoers), and intergroup rivalry (outgroup setbacks that elevate the ingroup)~\cite{smith1996envy, vandijk2006grace, feather1999deservingness, leach2015schadenfreude}.
+The term \textit{schadenfreude} originates from German, combining ``Schaden'' (harm) and ``Freude'' (joy).
+Philosophical reflections date back centuries~\cite{aristotle1999nicomachean, nietzsche1994genealogy, portmann2000animal}.
+In modern psychology, schadenfreude is theorized as a multidimensional construct shaped by three mechanisms.
+First, \textit{social comparison}: setbacks for envied or superior targets can elicit pleasure by narrowing status asymmetries, restoring threatened self-views through downward comparison~\cite{smith1996envy, vandijk2006grace, vandijk2011selfaffirmation}.
+Second, \textit{justice considerations}: pleasure emerges when perceived wrongdoers suffer, aligning with intuitions about moral desert and norm enforcement~\cite{feather1999deservingness, vandijk2006grace, leach2015schadenfreude}.
+Third, \textit{intergroup dynamics}: in competitive contexts such as politics or identity-based conflict, outgroup misfortunes enhance ingroup standing, making schadenfreude a group-based emotion rooted in boundary maintenance~\cite{tajfel1979socialidentity, brewer1999ingroup, leach2015schadenfreude, pettigrew2001contact}.